What Are Content Pillars? The Proven Strategy To Try

 A buyer persona is a model that describes your target customer, based on your audience research.
 You will need different content pillars dedicated to each buyer persona.

-2. Set up social listening and get your audience’s needs
+2. Set up a social media strategy and find your audience’s needs

 What is your target audience talking about on Twitter, Facebook or LinkedIn?